jimdough/Roadmaster/blog/wp-content/plugins/simple-embed-code/readme.txt

 * Bug: Fixed bug where name of plugin folder was incorrect

 = 1.6 =
-* Maintenance: Improved code further from 1.5, including seperating code into seperate includes
+* Maintenance: Improved code further from 1.5, including separating code into separate includes
 * Enhancement: Added global embeds option
 * Enhancement: New tools option in the administration menu which allows you to search for code embeds